marklister/product-collections/README.md

 #product-collections
 ===============

-The canonical List of Tuples.  _product-collections_ makes it simple to work with tabular data in scala while:
+The canonical List of Tuples.  **product-collections** is the simple way to manipulate tabular data in scala while:

  - retaining type safety.
  - writing idiomatic scala

+**product-collections** is minimalistic and marries two existing scala
+constructs: Products, and Collections, in the obvious way.

+I wrote **product-collections** to deal with the data requirements of another project.
+I spent some time researching alternatives which were generally less type safe and more complex.

+Scala 2.11 should re-introduce case classes as ProductNs.
+This, along with macros  raises some interesting future opportuities for **product-collections** (accessing columns by name for example).

+Please use the Github issue tracker to ask questions, discuss pull requests etc.

 ### Scaladoc

 View the [Scaladoc](http://marklister.github.io/product-collections/target/scala-2.10/api/#org.catch22.collections.package).
 The Scaladoc packages contain examples and REPL sessions.

+The scaladoc on github is prefered to a locally generated variant:  I've used a hacked version of scala to generate it.
+If you want a local copy you can clone the gh-pages branch.

 ##Using CollSeq
 ###Creating a CollSeq